silverlogic/baseapp-frontend/README.md

 ```
 - /packages
-     -/core
+     -/authentication
      -/tsconfig
 ```

-In that case, both `core` and `tsconfig` are unique packages, but they all belong to the `@baseapp-frontend` organization.
+In that case, both `authentication` and `tsconfig` are unique packages, but they all belong to the `@baseapp-frontend` organization.

 If one of the apps want to consume any package feature, we could simply add that package as a dependency like that:

 ```
   "dependencies": {
-    "@baseapp-frontend/core": "*",
+    "@baseapp-frontend/authentication": "*",
     ...
   },
 ```